 Sure, Yoast is the right tool for ensuring you don’t make any big, make-or-break SEO mistakes (like not including your target keyword in the page title or HTML headers).
 For the basics of SEO content writing, by all means follow your SEO plugin’s writing advice.

-But if optimizing your writing for SEO starts and ends at Yoast’s green smiley faces you’re leaving a lot of clicks on the table.
+But if optimizing your writing for SEO starts and ends at Yoast’s green lights you’re leaving a lot of clicks on the table.
 Yoast gives decent enough advice on how to write a more-or-less SEO optimized blog post, but it’s certainly not the only way to write an SEO optimized blog post.

 Why?
 Because Yoast’s writing recommendations pretty much boil down to a one-size-fits all keyword density calculator and readability checker.